-Updated information on the timing, details, and course descriptions for each international program listed below, along with application instructions, policies, and waiver and liability forms are available from the International Programs office and on its website.
+Updated information on the timing, details, and course descriptions for each international program listed below, are available from the International Programs office.
+The application, application instructions, policies, and waiver and liability forms are available on the International Programs website.

 Please refer to the "Costs, Fees" section for charges related to International Programs.